-Figure 34.
+Figure 36.
 Typical charge (gate fee and landfill tax) for legal landfilling of non-hazardous municipal waste in EU Member States and regions (2013).
-[118]
+[131]

-In addition, Figure 35 shows the recent gate fees for different waste treatment options in UK in 2019.
+In addition, Figure 37 shows the recent gate fees for different waste treatment options in the UK in 2019.

-Figure 35.
-EFW, landfill and RDF gate fees in 2019 (UK) [120]
+Figure 37.
+EFW, landfill, and RDF gate fees in 2019 (UK) [131]

 A criticism of both the landfill tax and a more extreme landfill ban is that waste is often only moved up one level in the waste hierarchy.
-An example of this can be seen in Figure 36 where nine countries with a landfill ban on plastics are highlighted [121].
+An example of this can be seen in Figure 36 where nine countries with a landfill ban on plastics are highlighted [133].

-Figure 36 shows that on average, the countries with a ban send 32 percent of plastic waste to recovery, 66 percent to incineration and 2 percent to disposal.
-In comparison, the countries that do not have a ban send, on average, 24 percent plastic waste to recycling, 22 percent to incineration and 54 percent to disposal.
-The striking finding is that the level of plastic waste recycling is only 8 percent higher in the countries with a ban, whilst the level of incineration is 44 per cent higher than the Member States with no ban.
-Hence, the outcome of the landfill ban has been primarily to shift plastic waste from landfill to incineration.
+Figure 38 shows that on average, the countries with a ban send 32 percent of plastic waste to recovery, 66 percent to incineration, and 2 percent to disposal.
+In comparison, the countries that do not have a ban send, on average, 24 percent of plastic waste to recycling, 22 percent to incineration, and 54 percent to disposal.
+The striking finding is that the level of plastic waste recycling is only 8 percent higher in the countries with a ban, whilst the level of incineration is 44 percent higher than the Member States with no ban.
+Hence, the outcome of the landfill ban has been primarily to shift the plastic waste from landfills to incineration.